AdobeDocs/experience-platform.en/help/rtcdp/destinations/facebook-destination.md

 ### Activation Type {#activation-type}

-Segment Export - you are exporting all members of a segment (audience) with their identifiers (name, phone number, etc.) used in the Facebook destination.
+Segment Export - you are exporting all members of a segment (audience) with the identifiers (name, phone number, etc.) used in the Facebook destination.

 ### Facebook account prerequisites {#facebook-account-prerequisites}